 Regulatory and legislative risk

-Regulatory risk and legislative risk for Snam is closely linked to the regulation of activities in the gas sector.
-The relevant directives and legal provisions issued by the European Union and the Italian government and the resolutions of the Energy Network and Environmental Regulation Authority (ARERA) and, more generally, changes to the regulatory framework may have a significant impact on the Company’s operating activities, financial position and economic outcomes.
-It is not possible to foresee the effect that future changes in legislative and fiscal policies could have on Snam’s business and on the industrial sector in which it operates.
+Regulatory and legislative risk for Snam is closely linked to the regulation of activities in the gas sector.
+The decisions made by the Autorità di Regolazione per Energia Reti e Ambiente (ARERA) and National Regulatory Authority in the countries in which the foreign associates operate, the directives and regulatory provisions issued on the matter by the European Union and the Italian Government and, more generally, a change to the reference regulatory framework, may significantly impact the Company’s operations, economic results and financial balance.
+It is not possible to foresee the effect that future changes in legislative and fiscal policies could have on Snam's business and on the industrial sector in which it operates.
 Considering the specific nature of its business and the context in which Snam operates, changes to the regulatory context with regard to criteria for determining reference tariffs are particularly significant.

 Macroeconomic and geo-political risk

 Because of the specific nature of the business in which Snam operates, there are also risks associated with political, social and economic instability in natural gas supplier countries, mainly related to the gas transportation sector.
-A large part of the natural gas transported in the Italian national transport network is imported from or passes through countries included in the MENA area (Middle East and North Africa, in particular Algeria, Tunisia, Libya and, in TANAP-TAP perspective, Turkey together with States bordering the Eastern Mediterranean) and in the former Soviet bloc (Russian Federation, Ukraine, and in the future, Azerbaijan and Georgia), national situations which are particularly sensitive politically, socially and economically, crossed by currents of instability or which could constitute future crisis scenarios.
+A large part of the natural gas transported in the Italian national transport network is imported from or passes through countries included in the MENA area (Middle East and North Africa, in particular Algeria, Tunisia, Libya and, in TANAP-TAP perspective, Turkey together with States bordering the Eastern Mediterranean) and in the former Soviet bloc (Russian Federation, Ukraine, and in the future, Azerbaijan and Georgia), national situations which are subject to political, social and economic instability and which could constitute potential future crisis scenarios.

-In particular, the importation and transit of natural gas from these countries are subject to a wide range of risks, including: terrorism and common crime, alteration of the political-institutional balance; armed conflicts, socio-economic and ethno-sectarian tensions; unrest and disturbances, high inflation; volatile exchange rates; deficient legislation on insolvency and protection of creditors; limits on investment and on the import and export of goods; increases in taxes and excise duties; forced imposition of contract renegotiations; nationalisation or renationalisation of assets; changes in trade policies and monetary restrictions.
+In particular, the importation and transit of natural gas from/through these countries are subject to a wide range of risks, including: terrorism and common crime, alteration of the political-institutional balance; armed conflicts, socio-economic and ethno-sectarian tensions; unrest and disturbances; deficient legislation on insolvency and protection of creditors; limits on investment and on the import and export of goods and services; introduction of and increases in taxes and excise duties; forced imposition of contract renegotiations; nationalisation of assets; changes in trade policies and monetary restrictions.

-If a Shipper using the transportation service via Snam’s networks cannot procure natural gas from the aforementioned countries because of said adverse conditions, or in any way suffers from said adverse conditions, or is consequently unable to fulfil their contractual obligations towards Snam, this could have negative effects on the Snam Group’s operations, results, balance sheet and cash flow as well as in reference to its participation in TAP.
+If a Shipper using the transportation service via Snam’s networks cannot procure or transport natural gas from/through the aforementioned countries because of said adverse conditions, or in any way suffers from said adverse conditions, or to an extent so as to make it impossible or discourage the fulfilment of contractual obligations towards Snam, this could have negative effects on the Snam Group’s operations, results, balance sheet and cash flow.

 Commodity risk linked to changes in the price of gas

 With reference to the risk connected with changes in the price of natural gas, however, pursuant to the regulatory framework currently in force, changes in the price of natural gas to cover Fuel Gas and network leakages do not represent a significant risk factor for Snam, since all gas for its core activities is provided by Shippers in kind.
-However, in relation to transportation activities, the Authority has defined, starting with the third regulatory period (2010-2013), procedures for payment in kind, by users of the service to the leading transportation company, of quantities of gas to cover unaccounted-for gas (UFG), due as a percentage of the quantities respectively injected into and withdrawn from the transportation network.
+Similar hedges of risks are guaranteed by the regulations of countries where the foreign associates operate or by the related transmission contracts.
+However, in relation to transportation activities, the Autorità di Regolazione per Energia Reti e Ambiente (ARERA) has defined, starting with the third regulatory period (2010-2013), procedures for payment in kind, by users of the service to the leading transportation company, of quantities of gas to cover unaccounted-for gas (UFG), due as a percentage of the quantities respectively injected into and withdrawn from the transportation network.
 Specifically, the Authority, by means of Resolution 514/2013/R/gas, defined the permitted level of the UFG given the average value registered over the last two years, and decided to keep this amount fixed for the entire regulatory period in order to incentivise the main transmission system operator to deliver further efficiency improvements.
-This criterion also was subsequently confirmed for the years 2018 and 2019 of the transition period.
 For the relevant regulatory period, amounts of UFG higher than the permitted level would not be compensated.
+This criterion also was subsequently confirmed for the years 2018 and 2019 of the transition tariff period.
 In view of the aforementioned mechanism for the payment in kind of UFG, there is still uncertainty about the quantities of UFG withdrawn over and above the quantities paid in kind by the users of the service.
-The change in the regulatory framework currently in force on the payment in kind of natural gas could have negative effects on the Snam Group’s operations, results, balance sheet and cash flow.
+In general, the change in the regulatory framework currently in force on the payment in kind of natural gas could have negative effects on the Snam Group’s operations, results, balance sheet and cash flow.